 The cost of a Maldives trip if on a budget can be around $70 per day depending on activities.
 On local islands, guesthouses can cost around $50 per room so the cost for a couple visiting the Maldives will be around $25 per night for accommodation.

-One week budget trip to the Maldives
+1 week in Maldives : Budget trip to the Maldives

 Eating local food on islands can be around $5 per meal so very budget friendly and breakfast is usually included in the room price.
 Snorkelling trips can cost around $20 per person, the price of scuba dives from around $40+.